biancojs/bianco/README.md

 ## API

-Bianco is build out on the top of many micro DOM helpers.
+Bianco is build out on the top of many micro DOM helpers.<br>
 It's strongly recommended to install only the modules you really need

 - DOM queries [bianco-query](https://github.com/GianlucaGuarini/bianco-query#api)